dcSpark/shinkai-node/shinkai-libs/shinkai-vector-resources/README.md

 ## How To Use Vector Resources

-Reference `unstructured_tests.rs` to see the examples of the basic flow of:
+Reference `vector_resource_tests.rs` to see the examples of the basic flow of:

 1. Ingesting a source document (pdf/txt/epub/...) into a Vector Resource
 2. Generating a query